 - 1. Run iodbctest or iodbctestw. - 2.
 Optionally, if you do not remember the DSN, then type a question mark (?) to see a list of available DSNs. - 3.
-Type an ODBC connection string using the following format, specifying additional connection attributes as needed:
+Type the connection string for connecting to your data store, and then press ENTER.
+For more information, see "Using a Connection String" on page 49.